Apple AI Shareholders Shareholder Proposals SEC

 15 January 2026

-Just one shareholder proposal has made it to technology giant Apple’s 2026 proxy statement to be voted on at its 24 February AGM, with several resolutions excluded and none on AI for the first time since 2023.
+Just one shareholder proposal has made it to technology giant Apple’s 2026 proxy statement to be voted on at its 24 February AGM, with several resolutions pulled and none on AI for the first time since 2023.

 Key Client Takeaways: